The Psychology of Fonts

 What Does that Mean in the Real World?

 Many beauty product labels use fonts with tall, thin clean lines, because these fonts subconsciously evoke the image of height and slenderness in consumers’ minds – in the same way that heavy thick fonts make people think of strength and solidity.
 These heavier fonts are frequently used in sports fitness products aimed at men.

-A cool study by Choi & Kang, discussing semantic associations, compares responses to four different ads.
+A cool study by Choi & Kang, discussing semantic associations around typefaces, compared responses to four different ads.
 Each set of two ads contains the same picture, with the same two fonts.
 The only difference was the text.
 One set of two images had text about how thin the phone was.
 The other set of two images both had text on how elegant the phone was.
 They found that people responded more positively to the “slim phone” ad with the thin typeface, and to the “elegant phone” ad when the font type was, you guessed, more elegant.
 The font matched readers’ expectations, given the text, and they responded to that.

 Making Font Choices

 Before you choose a font, you should think about:

 - What product you are labeling – food, cosmetics, toys or games, auto parts?
 Each of these might do better with fonts that match up with the contents.